abesford/seizzmic-site-0c00b/src/pages/careers.md

 We're always on the look-out for partners who share our values, and can collaborate to make our clients successful.

-Typically the kind of skills we would partner with include:
+Typically the kind of skills we work alongside include:

 *   data specialists
+*   technical architects
-*   architecture
+*   user researchers
 *   digital delivery teams
-*   development
+*   developers
-*   automation
+*   automation specialists
 *   illustrators
 *   SMEs with innovative products